Children's Mental Health Waiver

 What is the Children's Mental Health Waiver?

-The Children’s Mental Health Waiver is a Department of Health Medicaid program with a limited number of funding opportunities that, by using High Fidelity Wraparound, aims to help children of Wyoming reduce their level of service needs and increase their natural supports in a relatively short amount of time.
+Children’s Mental Health Waiver is a Department of Health Medicaid program with a limited number of funding opportunities using High Fidelity Wraparound that aims to help children of Wyoming reduce their level of service needs and increase their natural supports in a relatively short amount of time.

-· Keep youth with serious emotional disturbances that need mental health treatment in their home communities with their parents/families involved in all aspect of their treatment thereby preventing custody relinquishment.
+- Keep youth with serious emotional disturbances that need mental health treatment in their home communities with their parents/families involved in all aspects of their treatment thereby preventing custody relinquishment.

-· Strengthen families’ skills to support the physical, emotional, social and educational needs of their children.
+- Strengthen family skills to support the physical, emotional, social, and educational needs of their children.

 What are the qualifications for the Children's Mental Health Waiver?